 This rise is for the period October 2013 – September 2014.

 Bharat Joshi, a Deputy High Commissioner, said: “Ninety-one per cent of applications seeking visas are approved and the rest are not, for various reasons, including lack of requisite documentation.”

 There’s still a small number of ‘fraud’ visa applications but such applicants should know they might get a 10-year ban to go to the UK.

 15.6 billion Pounds have been generated from the UK-India trade, including goods and services and it’s expected there will be a ‘good growth’ over and above these figures in the coming year.

-Joshi also said that the scholarships provided by UK based universities for Indian students has risen by 50% and reached the unprecedented amount of 1.5 million pounds for the year 2014/2015 compared to the 2013/2014 period.
-These scholarships are used by under and post graduate students looking for courses in the UK.
+Joshi also said that the scholarships provided by UK based universities for Indian students has risen by 50% and reached an unprecedented amount of 1.5 million pounds for the year 2014/2015 compared to the 2013/2014 period.
+These scholarships are used by under and postgraduate students looking for courses in the UK.

 He announced that more joint ventures between British and Indian companies would be a good thing for both countries.

 Visa First is a leading international immigration consulting company.
 We can help you to apply for your visa fast and hassle-free today.

 If you found this information useful, please share 🙂